 IJSC is principally committed to the publication of theoretical and applied sport communication research from any tradition of scholarship.
 In addition to research and scholarly articles, IJSC publishes case studies, editorials that focus on significant issues pertaining to sport communication, reviews of books and media (i.e., Web sites, movies) that concern themselves with sport communication studies or practices, and journal article and dissertation abstracts related to sport communication topics.

 When preparing manuscripts for submission to IJSC, authors should follow the guidelines in the Publication Manual of the American Psychological Association (7th ed.), 2020 (www.apastyle.org/pubmanual.html).
 Manuscripts must be submitted in English.
 All manuscripts must be preceded by an abstract of no more than 150 words.
 If footnotes are used, they should be as few as possible and should not exceed six lines each.
-All tables, figure captions, and footnotes must be grouped together on pages separate from the body of the text.
-Tables should be prepared using Microsoft Word’s table-formatting functions.
 Reference citations in the text must be accurate concerning dates of publication and spelling of author names, and they must cross-check with those in the reference list.
 Manuscripts may be summarily rejected if they do not follow the APA guidelines.

 Please note that a double-blind review process is used to evaluate manuscripts.
 As such, any clues to the identity of the author(s) should be eliminated from the manuscript.
 The first page of the manuscript must not include author names or affiliations, but it should include the title of the paper and the date of submission.
-Authors should submit separate files for the following: cover letter, title page (without author names/affiliations) and manuscript, and any tables and figures.
+Authors should submit separate files for the following: title page (with all author names and affiliations), manuscript (including the title but no indication of author identities), and any tables and figures.
 The manuscript’s title should be no more than 20 words, and the manuscript’s running head should be no more than 30 characters.
 The author(s) should include at least five keywords at the bottom of the abstract page.